"Your Grace, please wake up."

 The downside to this was that it created a minor 'bulge' at every point along the defensive line, which the enemy could pressure from three sides.
 To counter this, Pascal would have to rely on a Weichsel concept he had been introducing to the Lotharin army -- the combined-arms battlegroup.

 These independent, composite formations would hold the center and inner wings.
-Each of them comprised of a core of highly disciplined noble armiger heavy infantry, supported by four times as many longbowmen and logistical troops.
+Each of them comprised of a core of highly disciplined noble armiger heavy infantry, supported by several times as many longbowmen and logistical troops.
 Meanwhile, the Galloglaich shock infantry would hold the outer wings where they would have more mobility to countercharge, while the Rangers will be placed near the ends to pick off flanking attempts.

 Even then, he gritted his teeth as he placed two Galloglaich markers at the rear.
 We will need to maintain a reserve in case anyone circles behind us.